dell/karavi-metrics-powerflex/docs/CONTRIBUTING.md

 Make sure that the title for your pull request uses the same format as the subject line in the commit message.

 ## Quality Gates for pull request
-GitHub Actions are used to enforce quality gates when a pull request is created and when any commit is made to the pull request.
+Following GitHub Actions are used to enforce quality gates when a pull request is created or when any commit is made to the pull request.
+These GitHub Actions enforced our minimum code quality requirement for any code that get check into Karavi.
+If any of the gate fails, it is expected that contributor will look into the check log, understand the problem and resolve the issue.

 #### Security scans
-This GitHub action checks [security](https://github.com/securego/gosec) vulnerablity and [malwares](https://github.com/dell/common-github-actions/tree/main/malware-scanner) in code, modules, [images](https://github.com/Azure/container-scan), 3rd party libraries.
+To check the security vulnerability, Karavi has following GitHub Actions that will be run when a pull request is open.
+- [Golang Security Checker](https://github.com/securego/gosec) inspects source code for security vulnerability by scanning the Go AST.
+- [Malwares](https://github.com/dell/common-github-actions/tree/main/malware-scanner) inspects source code for malwares.
+- Container images are scans(https://github.com/Azure/container-scan) for security vulnerability.

 #### Code vet
 This GitHub [action](https://github.com/dell/common-github-actions/tree/main/go-code-formatter-linter-vetter) analyzes source code to report suspicious constructs such as Printf calls whose arguments do not aligh with format string, abnormal or not used code in pull request.
 Refer Go [vet](https://golang.org/cmd/vet/)

 #### Code lint
 This Github [action](https://github.com/dell/common-github-actions/tree/main/go-code-formatter-linter-vetter) analyzes source code to flag programming errors, stylistics errors, and suspicious contructs.
-Refer go [lint](https://github.com/golang/lint)
+Refer Go [lint](https://github.com/golang/lint)

 #### Code format
 This GitHub [action](https://github.com/dell/common-github-actions/tree/main/go-code-formatter-linter-vetter) analyzes source code to flag formatting errors.
-Refer go [format](https://golang.org/cmd/gofmt/)
+Refer Go [format](https://golang.org/cmd/gofmt/)

 #### Code sanitization
 This GitHub [action](https://github.com/dell/common-github-actions/tree/main/code-sanitizer) analyzes source code for forbidden words and text.
 Forbidden words include such as non-inclusive language.